xiaoyu961031/Fine-tuned-Gemini/README.md

 ## References:
 Our paper is accepted in the Journal of Material Chemistry A:
 Xiaoyu Wu and Jianwen Jiang.
 Can Large Language Models Predict Hydrophobicity in Metal-organic Frameworks?
-Doi: 10.1039/D5TA01139F
+DOI: 10.1039/D5TA01139F